-4.01 Snow and ice operations can cause property damage even under the best circumstances and care on the part of the operators.
-The intent of the right-of-way is to provide room for snow storage, utilities, boulevard trees, sidewalks, and other City uses.
+- 4.01 The intent of the right-of-way is to provide room for snow storage, utilities, boulevard trees, sidewalks, and other City uses. - 4.02 Mailboxes: It is the responsibility of the resident to maintain their mail box in a state of good repair, and of sufficient strength to withstand normal maintenance operations. - a.
+If a mailbox that complies with the Minnesota Statutes Section 169.072, Minnesota Rules Chapter 8818, and United States Postal Service specifications is damaged as a result of direct contact by City snow removal

-- 4.02 Mailboxes: It is the responsibility of the resident to maintain their mail box in a state of good repair, and of sufficient strength to withstand normal maintenance operations. - a.
-If a mailbox that complies with the Minnesota Statutes Section 169.072, Minnesota Rules Chapter 8818, and United States Postal Service specifications is damaged as a result of direct contact by City snow removal equipment and the property owner promptly reports the damage to the Public Works Director, the City will repair the mailbox within 24 hours of notification. - b.
+- equipment and the property owner promptly reports the damage to Public Works, the City will repair the mailbox within 48 hours of notification. - b.
 If the mailbox cannot be repaired, a temporary mailbox will be put in its place.
 The following spring, the mailbox will be replaced with a standard size, non-decorative metal mailbox and replace the support post as necessary with a 4'x4', decay resistance wood support post, both installed by the City. - c.
-Alternatively, the City will reimburse the mailbox owner the actual cost of materials based on paid invoices, not to exceed \$75.00, if they prefer to make their own repairs or replacement. - d.
+Alternatively, the City will reimburse the mailbox owner the actual cost of materials based on paid invoices, not to exceed \$100.00, if they prefer to make their own repairs or replacement. - d.
 The City will not repair or reimburse for damage to media or newspaper boxes. - e.
 Final cleaning adjacent to mailboxes is the responsibility of the owner. - 4.03 Landscaping: Only those items which are installed properly and allowed by City Ordinance to be adjacent to boulevards and damaged by actual contact with City equipment will be considered for repair or replacement at City expense.
 Damage to trees, fences, shrubbery, sprinkler heads, and other landscaping in the City's right-of-way will not be considered for compensation.
 Lawns that are scraped or gouged by City snow and ice operations will be repaired by top dressing and seeding in the following spring if it is reported to the Public Works Department before May 1st.